cebsmind/Age-Gender-classification/README.md

 # Pre-Processing
 ## 1. Train / Test
-The first thing we need to do is to separate our datas into training set and test set, for age and gender.
+The initial step in preparing our data involves dividing it into distinct sets for training and testing, focusing separately on age and gender prediction.
 ```python
 # 'path' column contains file paths of images / 'Ages' and 'Genders' are target variables
 x_image_paths = df['path']